HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 # Discussion, Growth & Next Steps <a name="growth-next-steps"></a>

 The way we have coded this up is very much for a "proof of concept".
-In practice, we would isolate the last section of the code (where we submit a search), and run this from all of the saved objects that we need.
+In practice, we would isolate the last section of the code (where we submit a search) and run this from all of the saved objects that we need.
 We wouldn't include it in a single script like we have here.

 Also, rather than having to fit the Nearest Neighbours to our *feature_vector_store* each time a search is submitted, we could store that object as well.

 When applying this in production, we also may want to code up a script that easily adds or removes images from the feature store.
 The products that are available in the client's store would be changing all the time, so we'd want a nice easy way to add new feature vectors to the feature_vector_store object, and also potentially a way to remove search results coming back if that product was out of stock, or no longer part of the suite of products that were sold.

-Most likely, in production, this would just return a list of filepaths that the client's website could then pull forward as required.
+Most likely, in production, this would just return a list of file paths that the client's website could then pull forward as required.
 The matplotlib code is just for us to see it in action manually.

 This was only tested in one category.
 However, we would also want to test on a broader array of categories, most likely having a saved network for each to avoid irrelevant predictions.